-In summary, control of chemical attack has been a focus of the safety approach from the inception of the HTGR.
-A combination of active and passive design features has been utilized with the inherent characteristics of the inert high-pressure helium, nuclear-grade graphite, and coated particle fuel to assure adequate safety margins.
+Control of chemical attack has been a focus of the safety approach from the inception of the modular HTGR.
+A combination of passive design features and active features that do not rely on AC power have been utilized with the inherent characteristics of the inert high-pressure helium, nuclear-grade graphite, and coated particle fuel to assure adequate safety margins and to meet the TLRC and design objectives.

-7. RISK-INFORMED SAFETY APPROACH
+7. RISK-INFORMED PERFORMANCE BASED SAFETY AND LICENSING APPROACH

-A risk-informed approach to supporting the licensing basis that, by definition, uses both probabilistic and deterministic elements has been introduced at an early stage in the NGNP design and licensing process.
+A risk-informed approach to supporting the licensing basis that, by definition, uses both probabilistic and deterministic elements has been introduced at an early stage in the modular HTGR design and licensing process.
 This approach differs from the current licensing framework, which was developed for reactors with a fundamentally different safety design philosophy.
-Risk insights to be developed from the NGNP Probabilistic Risk Assessment (PRA) are viewed as essential to developing a design that is optimized in meeting safety objectives and in interpreting the applicability of the existing requirements to the safety design approach of the NGNP HTGR.
-Results and insights from the PRA will be needed to assure the safety of the design against the NRC's Safety Goals [NRC 1986], and to determine whether any additional requirements or guidance may be necessary that are specific to the type of HTGR selected by the NGNP Project.
+Risk insights to be developed from Probabilistic Risk Assessment (PRA) are viewed as essential to developing a design that is optimized in meeting safety objectives and in adapting the existing regulatory requirements to the safety design approach of the modular HTGR.
+Results and insights from PRA are needed to assure the safety of the design against the NRC's Safety Goals (NRC 1986), and to determine whether any additional requirements or guidance may be necessary that are specific to the modular HTGR.